-Counseling provides an opportunity for students to freely explore personal problems or concerns.
-Students come to the center for reasons as varied as the people themselves; personal problems involving relations with parents or peers, emotional or social difficulties, relationship conflicts, anxiety or depression, sexuality and orientation, concerns about academic progress or direction, and other issues.
+Counseling provides an opportunity for students to explore personal problems or concerns in a brief treatment model.
+Students come to CAPS for reasons as varied as the people themselves; personal problems involving relations with parents or peers, emotional or social difficulties, relationship conflicts, anxiety or depression, sexuality and orientation, concerns about academic progress or direction, and other issues.

-The professionally licensed counselor/faculty of the Counseling and Psychological Services Center include licensed marriage and family therapists, psychologists and clinical social workers, trained to work with San Francisco State's multicultural student body.
+The professionally licensed counselor/faculty of the Counseling & Psychological Services include licensed marriage and family therapists, psychologists and clinical social workers, trained to work with San Francisco State's multicultural student body.
 Several of our counselors are bilingual.

 How to Make an Appointment

-Spring and Fall semester office hours are 8AM to Noon and 1PM to 7PM Monday through Thursday and until 5PM on Friday.
-Appointments may be made and cancelled by phone (415) 338-2208 or in person at Student Services Building Room 208.
-Counselors are available during the summer - please call for more information.
+Spring and Fall semester office hours are 8AM to 7PM Monday through Thursday and until 5PM on Friday.
+Intake appointments (first appointment) for the current academic year must be made in person at Student Services Building Room 205.
+Follow-up appointments may be made and cancelled by phone (415) 338-2208 or in person.

 We require 24-hour notice for cancellation of appointments.
 Failure to do so will result in a $20 charge.
-Please all (415) 338-2208 to cancel your appointment.
+Please call (415) 338-2208 to cancel your appointment.
 Emails are not accepted.

 Limitation of Services

 We offer brief treatment and we encourage students to access mental health services if they are covered by insurance for longer term counseling.
 We have provided guidelines on accessing insurance or you can make an appointment to meet with a counselor to help you with the process.

 How to Take Care of Yourself During Stressful Times